 Even with just these elements, a classroom may be ‘sync’d.’
 Whether loosely around a collection of resources and comments or more tightly on a page that the teacher is discussing live, the teacher can vary the interaction to create a synced experience.
 The following steps, however, would significantly ease the burden on both the teacher and the student–and support interactions not possible before.

 Step 2: Sync’d Navigation–The Same Thing At The Same Time

 Though ‘synchronous navigation’ may bring to mind a lecture, armed with second screens, it can be more.
-Because newer web resources are interactive, landing on the same page does not require everyone to engage with the content in exactly the same way.
+Because most digital resources are at least partially interactive, landing on the same page or using the same app does not require everyone to engage with the content in exactly the same way.

 However, screen sharing apps usually work only in one direction—very much like a ‘first screen’ (the teacher’s) on a projector.
 Instead, teachers should be able to take all students to a page and, perhaps after a context-setting introduction, set them free to explore on their own.
 Synchronous navigation differs from screen sharing because it provides a common path around which exploration is encouraged.

 To use both definitions of the word, the teacher is a ‘conductor,’ guiding where necessary, corralling everyone in the same direction when called for, and asking everyone to disembark and go off on their own when appropriate.
 Coupled with the ability to view the teacher’s comments and the ability to contribute one’s own thoughts, synchronous navigation supports a blend of guidance and freedom, of focus and creativity.

 Students should be allowed to lead these sessions as well—to present their finished work, engage their peers and their teacher in the research phase of a project, and lead each other in smaller groups as a part of everyday learning.